2. Health Insurance Cover in France

 The first is and most likely approach is for the retired partner to obtain cover through an S1, while the other partner continues to be affiliated to the health system through their business or employment.

 The second is that the local health authority accept both being insured through the S1.
 We consider this scenario unlikely (but not inconceivable) as the S1 is for use by retired persons living abroad in Europe.
+It is incompatible with a professional activity.

 The third is where the local health authority in France insist that both be insured through the employment or business.
 However, it is questionable whether the French authorities could insist on this approach.
 Indeed it would not be financially advantageous for them to do so, as with separate insurance for each partner they receive two insurance premiums, one paid by the social security agency of the S1 recipient and the other directly by the business owner.